benfaerber/neighbor/README.md

 ## Prompt
 We'd like you to write a search algorithm that will allow renters to find locations where they could store multiple vehicles.
-Please write and deploy and endpoint that:
+Please write and deploy an endpoint that:

 1. Accepts a request like:
     ```bash